cloudflightio/cloudflight-platform-spring/README.md

 This module builds the bridge between Spring's `BindException` and DTOs which can be serialized as JSON and being used on the client to display those validations.

-All you need to do is to embed the module `platform-validation`, the `PlatformValidationAutoConfiguration` will automatically create beans to transform all instances of `BindException` or `MethodArgumentNotValidException` to `ErrorResponse` instances which look like the following:
+All you need to do is to embed the module `platform-spring-validation`, the `PlatformValidationAutoConfiguration` will automatically create beans to transform all instances of `BindException` or `MethodArgumentNotValidException` to `ErrorResponse` instances which look like the following:

 ````kotlin